apache/couchdb-ci/README.md

 We are eager for contributions to enhance the build scripts to support setting up machines with the necessary build environment for:

-* FreeBSD
 * NetBSD
 * OpenBSD
 * macOS
-* Windows x64
+* Windows x64 (see [apache/couchdb-glazier](https://github.com/apache/couchdb-glazier]) for the current approach)

 as well as alternative architectures for the already supported image types (arm, ppc64le, s390x, sparc, etc).

-We know that Docker won't support most of these, but we should be able to at least expand the install scripts for all of these platforms (save Win x64).
+We know that Docker won't support some of these, but we should be able to at least expand the install scripts for all of these platforms.

 # Background